-The University of Alaska grants transfer credit for satisfactory performance (a grade of 3 or higher) on the College Board Advanced Placement Tests.
+The University of Alaska Southeast grants transfer credit of a grade of 3 or higher, or 4 or higher (effective Fall 2021) for French Language, Spanish Language, and Spanish Literature.
 Students would normally complete this test during their senior year in high school.
-An individual wanting CEEB advanced placement credit must request an official report of scores obtained on the exam to be sent to the

-Office of Admissions.
+An individual wanting CEEB advanced placement credit must request an official report of scores obtained on the exam to be sent to the Office of Admissions.
 Upon admission, appropriate credit will be awarded.
 Individuals may receive credit for more than one examination.